LAEDC’s Guide to

 - Budget for retrofit measures in the coming year’s budgeting process, based on the assessment, to at least take initial measures for improvement.

-- Consider a plan for emergency power, such as signing a contract for delivery9 of a power generator, or install a generator, or install solar power tied to backup batteries.
-Establish a regular testing plan.
+- Consider a plan for emergency power, such as adding solar+battery storage to your facility, with a switch to disconnect from the grid.
+Another option is signing a contract for delivery9 of a power generator, or install a generator.
+Establish a regular testing plan for whatever solution you select.

 - Retailers and distributors can negotiate contingency drop-ship agreements with vendors.
 This may allow goods delivery to customers even if your primary facility is offline.